islandproblem/islandproblem/essay.md

 Ultimately — *so far* — there are no solutions to the Island Problem.

-To understand why this problem is so difficult, we will examine the major solutions, and why they fail.
+To understand why this problem is so difficult, let's go over some proposed solutions, and why they fail.

 But first, we need to get serious.
 We need a way to *stress-test* each solution.
 We need... a hammer.